 - The 1st American President, George Washington.
 After the Constitution was written he was selected as the first president unanimously by the Electoral College and while various parties thought up ideas like fancy garments and royal titles, Washington himself insisted on setting a precedent of humility, dressing in standard gentleman's attire (for the time) and came up with and enforced the simple term, "Mr. President."
 He was reluctant to take a second term as President but did when asked, again being elected unanimously.
 However he flat out rejected a third term, setting a precedent for two term presidents (something that would only be written into law a century and a half later when FDR finally broke the precedent) and retired to his plantation.
 As a Cultured Badass, he was greatly inspired by Cincinnatus.

-- Most if not all living recipients of the Congressional Medal of Honor, Victoria Cross or any other countries highest decorations for valor in combat insist they were just doing what they had to do, and there's nothing special about them.
+- Most if not all living recipients of the Medal of Honor, Victoria Cross or any other countries highest decorations for valor in combat insist they were just doing what they had to do, and there's nothing special about them.

 - El Santo claimed in a newspaper interview that he was utterly confused about how he got so popular.
 To this day, almost thirty years after his death, he's still a legend.

 - And, by extension, anyone that donates their time or money anonymously.